 Yes, in fact, nurses on average make more than their counterparts in other occupations.
 According to the U.S. Bureau of Labor Statistics: the median annual wage for healthcare practitioners and technical occupations (such as registered nurses, physicians and surgeons, and dental hygienists) was $68,190 in May 2019, which was higher than the median annual wage for all occupations in the economy ($39,810).
 As of 2019, registered nurses earn a median annual wage of $73,330 and licensed practical nurses (LPNs) and licensed vocational nurses (LVNs) earn a median annual wage of $47,480, both roles high above the national standard.

 Can I become a nurse online?

-While a portion of the classes are online, an integral aspect of healthcare training is done through hands-on training in high-fidelity Simulation and Nursing Skills Labs.
+While a portion of the classes can be taught online, an integral aspect of healthcare training is done through hands-on training in high-fidelity Simulation and Nursing Skills Labs.
 Stanbridge University uses innovative learning with virtual reality, telemedicine, and synthetic cadavers for hands-on training on campuses in Orange County and Los Angeles.

 Is becoming a nurse difficult?

-Not if you have the drive to succeed!
-If you have a goal, many schools will stand by your side to help you achieve it.
+Nursing school can be challenging, but is doable if you have the drive to succeed!
+If you have a goal, many schools will stand by your side and offer support to help you achieve it.
 Stanbridge University offers award-winning support and counseling through faculty and peer tutoring, the Student Assistance Program, and one-on-one guidance from your Student Services Officer.